 Once you have your bags, it’s on through the customs ‘nothing to declare-passage’, in a single file, as the airport has installed infrared sensors here (zone 1) that will check all passengers for fever.
 You might not even notice it, but anyone who is ill and has a fever will be singled out.
 And transferred to the health authorities.

-Once passed the infrared sensors, you are awaited by a small army of hostesses and hosts. (zone 2).
+Once passed the infrared sensors, you are awaited by a small army of hostesses and hosts (zone 2).
 You can easily recognise them.
 Super kind, super helpful.
 They are wearing shirts with a big orange splash on it asking you if they can help you.
 They will first ask you if you have rented a car at any of the companies having their desk in the arrivals hall.
 If you have, go and do the rental car’s paperwork now and come back.
-The other question is whether or not you have a negative covid test report.
-If you have, it’s the right lane with the green dots.
+The other question is whether or not you have a negative covid test report of if you have been vaccinated.
+If your answer is yes to either, it’s the right lane with the green dots.
 If this is you, you can jump to the relevant section of this page.

 not tested yet: you get a free covid test in Madeira